 The course provides an improvement framework to analyze data with the goal of making more informed business decisions.
 You will use a hands-on, problem solving approach to learn the necessary tools, methods, and practices without having to memorize statistics and statistical theory.
 Leveraging industry best practices such as Six Sigma and Goal-Driven Software Measurement, you will also learn how to balance project and process performance, quality, schedule, and cost.

 Key concepts in data analysis including statistical thinking, the 7 Basic Tools, and root cause analysis are introduced through lectures and extensive practice sessions using real-life case studies and project data.
-The ways in which these quality measurement practices relate to improvement models such as Capability Maturity Model Integration (CMMI) are also discussed.

 Before registering for this course, participants must